 • On March 29, 2021, Continuums of Care were notified of their allocations and received program design guidance and budget templates.
-Grant agreements will be transmitted to grantees by April 9, 2021 and are due back no later than May 3.
+Grant agreements are due back no later than May 3.
 Allocations will be funded once agreements are fully executed, and budgets are approved.